replayio/replayable/README.md

 Tests will run automatically on each deployment (including those for pull requests) using `action-cypress`](https://github.com/replayio/action-cypress).
 The workflow file is [`cypress.yml`](https://github.com/replayio/replayable/blob/main/.github/workflows/cypress.yml).

-The workflow can be dispatched manually to select different browsers.
+The workflow can also be dispatched manually to select different browsers.

 ### Recording locally